xdmushui/partner-center-sdk/develop/get-transitions.md

 ## REST response

-If successful, this method history of transitions.
+If successful, this returns a history of transitions for the provided subscription.

 ### Response success and error codes